Local permutation stability: Preliminaries

 \subsection{First properties of the class of locally stable groups}

 All stable groups are locally stable.
 This includes all finite groups \cite{GlRi}; all polycyclic-by-finite groups and the Baumslag-Solitar groups $\BS(1,n)$ \cite{BeLuTh}; Grigorchuk's group and the Gupta-Sidki $p$-groups \cite{Zheng}, and the (restricted, regular) wreath product of any two finitely generated abelian groups \cite{LevLubWP}.
+Note that all groups listed above are amenable; finite-rank nonabelian free groups provide a class of nonamenable groups which are easily seen to be stable: a free group admits a finite presentation with no relations, and the empty set of equations is trivially stable.

 We continue to let $S$ be a finite generating set for the group $\Gamma$, $\mathbb{F}$ be the free group on basis $S$, and $\pi : \mathbb{F} \rightarrow \Gamma$ be the associated epimorphism.

 \begin{lem} Suppose $\Gamma$ is finitely presented and (weakly) locally stable.
 Then $\Gamma$ is (weakly) stable. \end{lem}